jborichevskiy/up-and-to-the-right/content/posts/patch-23.md

 ---

-> it comes down to relative perspective, trust and safety and consent and mutual desire, being open to connection, manifesting the energy one wants to see in the world, trusting it will be recognized, perhaps appreciated, and maybe -- just maybe -- reciprocated
+> [a healthy relationship, like the one I'm looking for with Savannah] comes down to relative perspective, trust and safety and consent and mutual desire, being open to connection, manifesting the energy one wants to see in the world, trusting it will be recognized, perhaps appreciated, and maybe -- just maybe -- reciprocated
 >
 > 10-15

 ---

-> something emergent, organic, sacred. someone to wander the earth together with.
+> [the possibility of a relationship that is] emergent, organic, sacred. someone to wander the earth together with.
 To dream things into existence, to create those things in the world together, to help bring a world more beautiful than this one into being
 >
 > 10-19

 ---

-> to continue exploring mediums and forms with her, to develop these tools to help us understand each other better, and help other people understand their own relationships and partners and lives better
+> [I hope] to continue exploring mediums and forms with her, to develop these tools to help us understand each other better, and help other people understand their own relationships and partners and lives better
 >
 > 11-12